Climate Change Response

 In 1968, Professor Robert Rosenthal of Harvard University conducted an experiment on the Pygmalion effect with elementary school students in California, U.S. The experiment was carried out as follows:

 First, he administered an IQ test to the students who participated in the study.
 Then he randomly selected 20% of the students, irrespective of their IQ test results, and informed the teachers that these students were considered to have high academic potential.
 After some time passed, the scores of the notified students were disclosed.
 Surprisingly, the grades of the notified students had improved, compared with the past.
 The teachers guided the selected students, believing them to be intellectual bloomers, and the students responded in accordance with those expectations.
 The Pygmalion effect proved that positive reactions and encouragement from teachers have a positive effect on students’ academic improvement, regardless of their IQ.
-This is also coined as the “Rosenthal Effect” named after the researcher [1]
+This is also coined as the “Rosenthal Effect” named after the researcher.
+[1]

 How the Pygmalion Effect Works: Self-Fulfilling Prophecy